+Teachers may have the students place their electronic devices in their bags or have the students secure their phones in a central location within the classroom.
+Students using electronic devices when they are not supposed to can be assigned the appropriate disciplinary consequence for its unauthorized use.

+VPNs- Any device that is found to be on a VPN without permission of the LCSC tech department will follow the following discipline progression:

+1st VPN offense = blocked from LCSC wifi for two weeks

+2nd VPN offense = blocked from LCSC wifi for six weeks

+3rd VPN offense = permanently blocked from LCSC wifi

-- 18. ELEVATORS The elevators are for those who are temporarily or permanently disabled.
+A virtual private network, or VPN, is an encrypted connection over the internet from a device to a network.
+20. ELEVATORS - The elevators are for those who are temporarily or permanently disabled.
 Passes for the elevators are available in the nurse's office.
-Any student using elevator without a pass will receive consequence ranging from detention to out of school suspension. - 19.
-EXTORTION- Extortion is the attempt to obtain property; services or benefits from another induced by wrongful use of actual or threatened force, violence, fear or coercion, or false pretense.
+Any student using elevator without a pass will receive consequence ranging from detention to out of school suspension.

+21. EXTORTION- Extortion is the attempt to obtain property; services or benefits from another induced by wrongful use of actual or threatened force, violence, fear or coercion, or false pretense.
 Extortion on the part of any students or students is prohibited.
-Consequences for extortion may range from suspension to a request for expulsion. - 20.
-FIELD TRIPS Attendance on school field trips is a privilege.
+Consequences for extortion may range from suspension to a request for expulsion.

+22. EXTRACURRICULAR EVENTS - If a student is removed from an event (game, dance, etc.), the student will not be allowed to attend future extracurricular events (including games, dances, etc.) for a nine-week period of time from the date of the offense.

+23. FIELD TRIPS - Attendance on school field trips is a privilege.
 Teachers conducting field trips have the option of approving student attendance.
-Students lacking in the following areas may be banned from going on the field trip and the teacher's decision is final. - Classroom Academic Performance: grades, daily classroom preparation, completion of assignments, and test scores. - Classroom Behavior: tardiness, truancy, attitude, and classroom disruptions. - Attendance: total absences to school excused/unexcused, truancy
+Students lacking in the following areas may be banned from going on the field trip and the teacher's decision is final.

+- → Classroom Academic Performance: grades, daily classroom preparation, completion of assignments, and test scores. - → Classroom Behavior: tardiness, truancy, attitude, and classroom disruptions. - \rightarrow Attendance: total absences to school excused/unexcused, truancy